-ISPML, the property management division has been awarded the Caring Company Logo for 17 consecutive years in recognition of its efforts to promote building a cohesive society through strategic partnership with non-profitable organisations and social enterprises.
-ISPML continued the "tough times collaboration" with our community partner, New Life Psychiatric Rehabilitation Association ("New Life") by sponsoring and conducting volunteer visit at New Life Shek Pai Wan Integrated Work Centre before Mid-Autumn Festival.
+ISPML, the property management division has been awarded the Caring Company Logo for 16 consecutive years in recognition of its efforts to promote building a cohesive society through strategic partnership with non-profitable organisations and social enterprises.
+ISPML continued the "tough times collaboration" with our community partner, New Life Psychiatric Rehabilitation Association ("New Life") by sponsoring and conducting Christmas volunteer visit at New Life's Shek Pai Wan Integrated Work Centre.